ChristianLempa/cheat-sheets/apps/Cloudflare Tunnel.md

 ```

 when cloudflare is connected you get a cert.pem.
-make a note of the location ;)
+make a note of the location.

-Lets make the tunnel
+create the tunnel
 by name fill the name that you want for the tunnel.

 ```
 cloudflared tunnel create <NAME>
 ```

-Now we will create a configuration file in the `.cloudflared` directory (the same one that our **cert.pem** file was written to)
+create a configuration file in the `.cloudflared` directory
 ```
 nano /home/$USER/.cloudflared/config.yaml
 ```

-there is an emty file.
-Add the following lines.
+set the following lines.
 ```
-tunnel:  # tunnel id
+tunnel: Your-Tunnel-Id
-credentials-file: /home/$USER/.cloudflared/1d4537b6-67b9-4c75-a022-ce805acd5c0a.json # the location of your credentials file from the previous step
+credentials-file: /home/$USER/.cloudflared/1d4537b6-67b9-4c75-a022-ce805acd5c0a.json
 ```

 add your first site example.com